smusings/Variations/README.md

 **TODO**

-1. Search
-2. Refresh Button
-3. Display of cuisine type
+1. Display of Cuisine Type
+2. Fix up UI

+**Done**

+1. Added a refresh button
+2. Added a search button
+3. Fixed Error with Galaxy S5 crashing on start